Eugene Pallette: Career

-Pallette began his acting career on the stage in stock company roles, appearing for a period of six years.
+Pallette began his acting career on the stage in stock company roles, appearing for six years.

 Silent films

 Pallette began his silent film career as an extra and stunt man in 1910 or 1911.
-His first credited appearance was in the one-reel short western/drama The Fugitive (1913) which was directed by Wallace Reid for Flying "A" Studios at Santa Barbara.
-The up-and-coming actor was also splitting an apartment with actor Wallace Reid.
+His first credited appearance was in the one-reel short Western/drama The Fugitive (1913), which was directed by Wallace Reid for Flying "A" Studios at Santa Barbara.
+The up-and-coming actor was also sharing an apartment with actor Wallace Reid.